 Cities: Skylines launched for the PC back in March of 2015, but it’s never too late for a port.
-Developer Paradox Interactive has announced an Xbox One edition of the game, which is currently slated for a Spring release.
+Developer Colossal Order has announced an Xbox One edition of the game, which is currently slated for a Spring release.
 An exact release date wasn’t given, but an announcement trailer was released that you can check out at the bottom of this post.

 As for what’s included in the Xbox One version of the game, it comes with everything that the base game on PC has, along with the After Dark expansion.
 The After Dark expansion added in a day/night cycle to the game, as well as new transportation options, specializations and more.
 However, the PC also got Snowfall and Natural Disasters expansions, and there is currently no word regarding whether or not those will come to Xbox One.